amc-heme/scExploreR/README.md

   )
 ```

 4. To set up a browser for others to use, create a browser config YAML file (If you are using the browser locally for your own use, skip to step 4).
-The file will contain a list of datasets with the path to the Seurat objects and config files for each, along with browser specific settings.
+The file will contain a list of datasets with the path to the objects and config files for each, along with browser specific settings.
 See [browser config setup]() for more info.

 5. Run scExploreR.
 There are multiple ways to do this: